moorepants/dissertation/_sources/physicalparameters.txt

    T = \frac{2\pi}{\sqrt{1-\zeta^2}\omega_n}

 The uncertainty in the period, :math:`T`, can be determined from the fit.
-Firstly, the variance of the fit is calculated:
+First, the variance of the fit is calculated

 .. math::
    :label: eqnFitVariance